Wade’s 101: Haiku retrospective 52

 models when next year’s models

-are so similar? - so much for tall, dark and handsome
+7. so much for tall, dark and handsome

 She knew exactly